 These questions from Reader’s Digest are designed to fool you and mislead you.
 The trick to solving them is to remember exactly what the question is asking you.

 Here’s an example: “You see a boat filled with people.
 It has not sunk, but when you look again you don’t see a single person on the boat.
 Why?”

 This riddle is based on the double meaning of that phrase.
 “You don’t see a single person…” could mean that there aren’t any people on board.
 However, it could also mean that you don’t see any single (or, unmarried) people.

 Research Maniacs: “World’s Hardest Riddles”

-You’ll need to have superior comprehension skills as well as a good idea of the finer bits of English culture.
-Many of these riddles will test your knowledge of English idioms and sayings.
+You’ll need to have superior comprehension skills as well as a good idea of the finer bits of English culture for these riddles from Research Maniacs.

 Here’s a sample: “What is the saddest fruit?”

 The answer is a blueberry.